-“I was a slow learner, and he thought I couldn’t make nothing of myself,” Karen recalls.
+“I was a slow learner, and people thought I couldn’t make nothing of myself,” Karen recalls.

 Karen struggled in special education classes but pushed herself to graduate high school.
-Afterward, her father wanted her to remain home and collect disability benefits.
-But Karen had a different goal: independence.
+Her goal was independence.

 She went to the Tennessee Rehabilitation Center in Smyrna for job training and then found work in a nursing home.
 But her employer was not patient in teaching Karen new skills, and she lost the position.
 Her next job also failed to work out.